-Today, June 20, is the longest day of 2016.
-What time will the sun finally go down tonight in your favourite Northwest Territories community (if it even sets at all)?
+June 20, the Summer Solstice, is the longest day of 2017.
+What time will the sun finally go down in your favourite Northwest Territories community (if it even sets at all)?

 Fort Smith is our southernmost town, hugging the Alberta border.
 Way down there in the tropics, dusk comes early – like, before 11 p.m.
 By one in the morning you might actually have to squint to read.

 Hay River is approximately an hour's drive north of the Alberta border.
 At that latitude, the town enjoys 19 hours and 11 minutes of sunlight today.

 In Yellowknife, north of Great Slave Lake, the sun will only be down tonight for four hours and one minute.
 People will literally be golfing at midnight.

 Fort Simpson isn't quite as far north as Yellowknife, but it's farther west, so the sun sets later.
 If you're there, your day will be 18 hours and 57 minutes long today.
 Hope you brought a sleep mask.

 Gamètı̀ is halfway between Great Slave and Great Bear Lakes.
 The sun sets tonight at a half past midnight and rises again at 3 a.m.
 In between, the lake will basically look like the picture above.